-• The Group Health & Safety Committee

-It is steered by the International Operations Department and attended by Regional or local Health & Safety Managers and the QHSE Sustainability Manager and/or the Chief Sustainability & Quality Officer.
-The Committee's remit is to define and monitor the Group's objectives and action plans, the results of Country audits and the quarterly occupational accident reports

-4 meetings were held with a continuation of actions at Group level to improve safety at work
+HEALTH & SAFETY GROUP SUPPLIERS & SUBCONTRACTORS • The Group Health & Safety Committee OPERATIONS SUBCONTRACTORS It is steered by the International Operations Department and attended by Regional or local Health & Safety Managers and the QHSE Sustainability Manager and/or the Chief Sustainability & Quality Officer.
+The Committee's remit is to define and monitor the Group's objectives and action plans, the results of Country Dissemination & Audit of Health & Safety clauses [International Operations / Human Resources] All operations subcontractors must sign a contract including detailed health and audits and the quarterly occupational accident reports safety clauses.
+REVIEW / REPORT FOR 2024 REVIEW / REPORT FOR 2024 ACHIEVED IN 2024 ACHIEVED IN 2024 4 meetings were held with a continuation of actions at Group level to improve Our requirements implemented since 2022 are included in the updated safety at work recommendations published in 2024.
 The Group's minimum health & safety recommendations have been distributed.
+2025 PLAN 2025 PLAN 2025 OBJECTIVES 2025 OBJECTIVES Department's Ariba supplier management platform (UK pilot).
 Four meetings are scheduled for 2025.

-A letter of representation is signed by Country Managing Directors and Chief Financial Officers of subsidiaries each year in which they undertake to uphold the Group's Compliance rules and, in particular, to sign/diffuse the International Charter of Fundamental Social Values by their employees.

-100% of Country Managing Directors and Chief Financial Officers signed the 2024 letter of representation.

-100% of Country Managing Directors and Chief Financial Officers will have to sign the 2025 letter of representation.

-• Health & Safety awareness campaign [International Operations]

-A health & safety awareness campaign to be carried out aimed at Area and Country Managers.
+Responsible Purchasing Training Letter of representation from country directors [Legal] [Purchasing/Human Resources/Sustainability and Quality] A letter of representation is signed by Country Managing Directors and Chief Financial Officers of subsidiaries each year in which they undertake to uphold the From 2019, the Group deployed a training course in Responsible purchasing for the Group's Compliance rules and, in particular, to sign/diffuse the International Strategy for the Purchasing processes, including the Health & Safety policy.
+Charter of Fundamental Social Values by their employees.
+REVIEW / REPORT FOR 2024 REVIEW / REPORT FOR 2024 ACHIEVED IN 2024 ACHIEVED IN 2024 100% of new buyers validated this module, in order to guarantee good vigilance of 100% of Country Managing Directors and Chief Financial Officers signed the 2024 the Purchasing teams. letter of representation.
+2025 PLAN 2025 PLAN 2025 OBJECTIVES 2025 OBJECTIVES 100% of new buyers will have to validate this module, in order to guarantee the 100% of Country Managing Directors and Chief Financial Officers will have to sign maintenance of good vigilance of the Purchasing teams. the 2025 letter of representation.
+SUPPLIERS Health & Safety awareness campaign [International Operations] JCDecaux Supplier Code of Conduct [Purchasing] A health & safety awareness campaign to be carried out aimed at Area and Country Managers.
+Key suppliers(\) are subject to a regular assessment and an on-site audit every REVIEW / REPORT FOR 2024 environmental challenges.
+ACHIEVED IN 2024

-A Health & Safety awareness module "Safety Leadership" for operational management has been rolled out (currently available in English, Spanish and
+A Health & Safety awareness module "Safety Leadership" for operational management has been rolled out (currently available in English, Spanish and Germanl

-Development and dissemination of an accident analysis grid (voluntary work) in order to share a common investigation structure allowing for more in-depth analysis and action plans
+Development and dissemination of an accident analysis grid (voluntary work) in order to share a common investigation structure allowing for more in-depth analysis and action plans.